nyalavarthi/react-cognito/api-infra/README.md

-# Infrastructure project
+# AWS Backend Infrastructure project

-This project creates following AWS resources in your existing VPC,  follow the file react-cognito/environment-config.ts and update your VPC and Subnet, Cognito pool id information accordingly.
+This project uses AWS CDK to create the following AWS resources in your existing VPC.
+Please refer to the file react-cognito/environment-config.ts and update your VPC, Subnet, and Cognito pool ID information accordingly.
+Additionally, this project implements cdk-nag to check for rule violations and enforce best practices.

 1. Amazon API Gateway
 2. AWS Lambda’s
 3. AWS WAF
-4. Amazon Cognito
+4. CDK nag

 The `cdk.json` file tells the CDK Toolkit how to execute your app.